Bindushreegm/Certificates-portfolio-/README.md

-# Certificates-portfolio-
+Certificates uploaded as per instructions.
-This repository contains my academic and professional certificates uploaded as part of institutional requirements.
+This repository contains my academic and professional certificates for verification purposes.